chevere/docs/reference/Chevere/Interfaces/VarDump/VarDumperInterface.md

 :::

-This method MUST retain the state of the current instance, and return an instance that contains the specified $indent.
+This method MUST retain the state of the current instance, and return an instance that contains the specified `$indent`.

 ---

 ### indent()

-Provides access to the instance $indent.
+Provides access to the instance indent value.

 ::: tip RETURN
 int